 In short, a ‘derogatory’ is a negative mark on your credit report.
-This easy guide explains what may cause a derogatory to appear and how you can use advanced credit builder software to help you remove an inaccurate one.
+This easy guide explains what may cause a derogatory to appear and what you can do to potentially remove an inaccurate one from your credit report.
 Let’s begin with some derogatory basics.

 What is a Derogatory?

-A derogatory is negative by nature and typically indicates a case of financial negligence on your credit report.
-For instance, items such as a late payment or auto repossession could lead to a derogatory item on your report.
+When referring to credit, a derogatory is negative by nature and typically indicates a case of financial negligence on your report.
+For instance, items such as a late payment or auto repossession could lead to a derogatory mark on your credit report.

 How Derogatory Marks Affect Your Credit

-Derogatory marks are one of the biggest causes of bad credit and can do some major damage to your scores.
-For example, if you are applying for a new line of credit, the amount and level of derogatory items listed could negatively impact the terms and interest rates – if any, you may be offered.
+Derogatory marks are one of the largest causes of bad credit.
+For example, if you are applying for a new line of credit, the amount and severity of derogatory marks on your report could impact whether or not you receive approval (see my $0 credit score).
+Moreover, even if approval is granted, derogatory marks may also impact the terms and interest rate you may be offered.

 Any item or financial activity that lenders may view as a ‘credit risk’ could result in a derogatory mark on your report.
-With this in mind, below is a list of a common items that may lead to a derogatory.
+At a glance, here is a list of common items that may lead to a derogatory mark.

 - Late payment